hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 The os module provides access to operating system functions regardless of the platform you are using, i.e, Windows, Mac OS, Linux, etc.

 os.path.join() takes any number of path strings and returns a single path using the platform-specific path separator.

+To create a string specifically for the Windows environnment, we can write the os.path.join() string as shown below.

 .. code-block:: python